jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 With a fuction f(link) -> {good, bad} it is easy to show what kind of transformation is good.

 > This is an "onto" relation, which is irreversible since good can mean many links.

+# The sets

+> links are not naturally ordered in this case they are a set (not a series)

+> ☛ A set of vertices I is called independent set if no two vertices in set I are adjacent to each other

+In theory good and bad links are not adjacent (*see any graph*).